christakakis/SmokersCollabFilter/README.md

-# SmokersCollabFilter: Smoking Recommendations with Item-Item CF. 🚬
+# SmokersCollabFilter 🚬: Smoking Recommendations with Item-Item CF.

 ## **About** ℹ️